Python Turtle - Lesson 2

 Exercise 1

-Download lesson_2_ex_1.py file and save it to your lesson folder.
-Below is its code.
+Download lesson_2_ex_1.py file and save it in your lesson folder.
+The starting code is shown below:

 1import turtle